RudolfCardinal/pdn_project_allocation/README.rst

 - Every project can take a certain project-specific number of students.

-- Projects are represented by integers from 1...``p``.

 - Students rank projects from 1 (most preferred) upwards, as integers.

   - In original task specification, they could rank up to 5 projects, but no reason not to extend that.
-(Indifference between any projects not ranked.)

-- If they don't rank enough, they are treated as being indifferent between them (meaning that the program will maximize everyone else's satisfaction without regard to them).
+  - If they don't rank enough, they are treated as being indifferent between all other projects.

 - Output must be consistent across runs, and consistent against re-ordering of students in the input data.
-There will be a need to break ties randomly, e.g. in the case of two projects with both students ranking the first project top.
-  Consistency is important and lack of bias (e.g. alphabetical bias) is important, so we (a) set a consistent random number seed; (b) deterministically and then randomly sort the students; (c) run the optimizer.
-  This gives consistent results and does not depend on e.g. alphabetical ordering, who comes first in the spreadsheet, etc. (No such effort is applied to project ordering.)

 - Supervisors can also express preferences.
-  The overall balance between "student satisfaction" and "supervisor satisfaction" is set by a parameter (default: equal weighting).
+The overall balance between "student satisfaction" and "supervisor satisfaction" is set by a parameter.

+- Some student/project combinations can be marked as ineligible (e.g. student doesn't have the necessary background, no matter how much they might want the project).

 Methods